faiz16ahmad/data-scientist-ai-agent/README.md

    - "Create a scatter plot with trend line"
    - "Predict next month's revenue using machine learning"

-3. **Interactive analysis**: The agent will clarify ambiguous requests and provide step-by-step analysis
+3. **Smart analysis**: The agent automatically classifies your intent and provides immediate analysis or clear feedback

 ### 📝 **Example Queries**